noamba/DRX/INSTRUCTIONS_CHANGES_AND_ANSWERS.md

 ### Changes considered, but not implemented

+- Added some tests to cover new functionality and demonstrate capabilities, but did not include full test coverage. <br>
+Ideally, all new code (including edge cases and error handling) would be tested.
-- Adding Google-style docstrings to all classes and methods for better documentation.
+- Adding Google-style docstrings to all classes and methods for improved documentation.
 - Running `flake8` to identify additional linting issues.
 - Adding or refining type hints across all functions and methods, and using `mypy` to check for type errors and improve maintainability.